andrewlodwig26/t3-pacing-bot/README.md

 ## Author

-Andrew Lodwig — Field Marketing Manager → aspiring RevOps builder.
+Andrew Lodwig — Field Marketing Manager → aspiring GTM engineer.
 This is project #1 in a portfolio of AI-native operations tools.